OceanOptics/High-resolution-satellites-primer-codes/case33_Chla_Maine/readme.md

-case 3.3
+case 3.3 Chl a in Coastal Maine
- Damariscotta River Estuary from Sentinel-2A,B. Panel a depicts the match-up analysis between the daily in-situ and Sentinel-2 derived
+Analysis of Chl a in Damariscotta River Estuary from Sentinel-2A,B. Panel a depicts the match-up analysis between the daily in-situ and Sentinel-2 in-situ data at the University of Maine's Darling Marine Center dock